CyberGen49/cyberfiles-lite/README.md

 const cyberfiles = require('cyberfiles-lite');
 ```

 The module exports a single, default function.
-This function takes a single, optional `opts` parameter, which is an object containing any number of the options listed [below](#options).
+This function only takes an optional `opts` parameter, which is an object containing any number of the options listed [below](#options), and returns an Express request handler.

 ### Setup
 Add CyberFiles Lite as an Express middleware by `use`ing it: